 However, this is another form of insurance that your organization might already have.
 You’ll need to be familiar with your organization’s policy to understand how it works in relation to workers away from the office, volunteers, &c.
 For example, if your camp is staffed by volunteers, you may not need workers compensation because volunteers don’t suffer wage loss when injured and any medical needs may already be covered by general liability insurance or participant/volunteer insurance.

 8. Vehicle Liability Insurance

-Vehicle Liability Insurance covers vehicles in the events of various situations or hazards.
+Vehicle Liability Insurance covers vehicles in the event of various situations or hazards.
 For small operations, you are likely already covered.
 This kind of insurance is more commonly known as “Car insurance,” and most people have some form of it already.
 If you get your campers to camp in cars owned by your organization, or if the campers get there on their own, you don’t need to worry about this kind of insurance.

 However, if you are using a larger vehicle, like a bus, to get your campers to camp, these vehicles may require special kinds of insurance.
 Of course, it’s probably been taken care of already by whoever owns the bus, like a bus company, the camp, or your organization.
 In the end, vehicle liability insurance is more of a box that you need to check than a check you need to write.
 You should know that all vehicles are insured appropriately, by whom, and what that insurance covers, but it probably won’t be an additional expense.